bwl21/zupfnoter/30_sources/UD_Zupfnoter-Handbuch/095_UD_Zupfnoter-Historie.md

 -   no longer crash with malformed K \#172
 -   improve imports of xml with non playable parts \#187
 -   fixed "blues with accidentals" \#188
+-   fix handling of fingerprint with abc2svg 1.15.5 \#195
+-   vertaal is no longer limited by :|[ \#192
+-   reduce size of selection area to avoid overlap with barnumber etc
+    \#197

 ### enhancement

+-   now have a linear packer \#194
 -   now have menu to import from local disc \#177\
 -   support for 25 string bass harp \#180
 -   strip =duration on meter "M:3/4 4/4 =3/4" \#181